proxyroot/proxyroot.github.io/_posts/2020-07-11-slack-webhooks-github-actions-formatting.markdown

 ### Integrating with GitHub Actions

-We define a workflow that could run the above script when a publish release happens on the repository.
-Use [github secrets](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) to add GITHUB_TOKEN and WEBHOOK_URL values.
-Create file .github/workflows/slack-notification.yml in your repository root folder which looks like this
+Let's define a workflow that could run the above script when a release is published on the repository.
+Used [github secrets](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) to add GITHUB_TOKEN and WEBHOOK_URL values.
+Created file .github/workflows/slack-notification.yml in my repository root folder which looks like this

 ```yml
 -- .github/workflows/slack-notification.yml